-2021 Executive Compensation Highlights.
-Despite the challenge of the clinical hold, we made significant progress towards critical clinical, research, manufacturing, and other strategic milestones, as described above.
-With respect to 2021 compensation decisions, the Compensation Committee and our Board focused on ensuring that a significant portion of the total direct compensation awarded to our Named Executive Officers was performance-based and linked to meeting our long-term strategic plan to create long-term stockholder value.
+2022 Executive Compensation Highlights.
+Despite the challenge of re-initiating clinical trials after resolving the clinical hold, we made significant progress towards critical clinical, research, manufacturing, and other strategic milestones, as described above.
+With respect to 2022 compensation decisions, the Compensation Committee and our Board focused on ensuring that a significant portion of the total direct compensation awarded to our Named Executive Officers was performance-based and linked to meeting our long-term strategic plan to create long-term stockholder value.

-The substantial majority of our 2021 compensation to Named Executive Officers was in the form of equity incentive awards.
+The substantial majority of our 2022 compensation to Named Executive Officers was in the form of equity incentive awards.
 We believe that equity incentive awards further our long-term strategic plan to create long-term stockholder value.
-In recognition of our significant achievements and as a retention measure, the Compensation Committee also granted 2021 annual equity awards to Dr. Schmidt, Dr. Amado, Dr. Moore and Mr. Bhavnagri and our Board granted 2021 annual equity awards to Dr. Chang.
+In recognition of our significant achievements and as a retention measure, the Compensation Committee also granted 2022 annual equity awards to Dr. Schmidt, Dr. Amado, Dr. Moore and Mr. Bhavnagri and our Board granted 2022 annual equity awards to Dr. Chang.
 The following charts illustrate the portion of compensation attributable to equity incentive awards, annual performance-based cash incentive awards and base salary for our Chief Executive Officer and for our other Named Executive Officers, as a group.